Frito Bandito: History

 The Frito Bandito character was developed by the advertising firm Foote, Cone & Belding and launched by Frito-Lay in 1967.
-Actor Mel Blanc provided the character's voice, while the animation was directed by Tex Avery.
-The character was a stereotypical Mexican revolutionary with a sombrero, handlebar moustache and thick accent consistent with images of Pancho Villa.
+Actor Mel Blanc provided the character's voice, while the animation was directed by Tex Avery at Cascade Studios in California.
+The character was a stereotypical Mexican Revolutionary with a sombrero, handlebar moustache and thick accent consistent with images of Pancho Villa.
 He carried two pistols and robbed people of their Fritos corn chips at gunpoint.
 The Frito Bandito was originally featured in commercials that aired during children's television shows, but due to the character's popularity, Frito-Lay soon began using the Bandito in all print and television advertising.

 Frito-Lay was one of several American companies that featured Mexican revolutionaries in its advertising during the late 1960s—others included the Liggett & Myers Tobacco Company, the Elgin Watch Company, and American Motors.
-In 1968, two Mexican-American advocacy groups were founded in opposition to the use of ethnic stereotypes in advertising: the National Mexican-American Anti-Defamation Committee (NMAADC) in Washington, D.C. and the Involvement of Mexican-Americans in Gainful Endeavors (IMAGE) in San Antonio, Texas.
+In 1968, two Mexican-American advocacy groups were founded in opposition to the use of ethnic stereotypes in advertising: the National Mexican-American Anti-Defamation Committee (NMAADC) in Washington, D.C., and the Involvement of Mexican-Americans in Gainful Endeavors (IMAGE) in San Antonio, Texas.
+The Mexican-American Anti-Defamation Committee "threatened to file a $610 million defamation lawsuit against the Frito-Lay Corporation, its advertising agency, and the television networks CBS and ABC on behalf of all Mexican Americans" and claimed that the FCC fairness doctrine allowed them a right to "counter-speech" in response to marketing featuring the character.
 In response from pressure from the groups, Frito-Lay modified the character to appear more friendly.
 The gold tooth and beard were also removed.
 Following the assassination of Robert F. Kennedy in 1968, the Bandito no longer brandished pistols.

 Despite the controversy, Frito-Lay stood by the character.
 The company cited a survey of four cities in California and Texas conducted by Foote, Cone & Belding which found that 85% of Mexican Americans liked the Frito Bandito.
 In response, IMAGE and NMAADC shifted their protests to local television stations that aired Bandito commercials.
 In 1969, KPIX and KRON in San Francisco, California and KNBC in Los Angeles became the first stations to ban the character.
 Groups also lobbied the Federal Communications Commission for free air time to respond to the Frito Bandito under the fairness doctrine.

 Frito-Lay introduced a new cartoon mascot in 1969: W.C.
 Fritos (based on comedian W.C.
 Fields).
 By July 1970, the company had stopped airing Bandito commercials in the states of California, Oregon and Washington, replacing them with ads featuring a group of cartoon Euro-American cowboy outlaws known as Muncha Buncha.
 Frito-Lay ended the Frito Bandito campaign in 1971.